-Unhealthy eating habits and lack of access to fresh food are creating a crisis, especially in some DC neighborhoods.
-In the LeDroit Park community, where Common Good City Farm is located, one third of the residents live in poverty, one in five is overweight, and nearly one in 10 has diabetes.
-The only full-fledged urban farm in the District, Common Good was created to help families meet their food needs and to educate and empower them.
-It distributes free and low-cost food to at-risk adults and families and teaches residents valuable skills like how to start container gardens, compost their household's food waste, and serve their families healthier meals on a budget.
+In the LeDroit Park community, where the Farm is located, one third of residents live in poverty, one in five is overweight, and nearly one in ten has diabetes.
+One of the only full-fledged urban farms in the District, Common Good was created to help families meet their food needs and to educate and empower them.
+It distributes free and low-cost food to at-risk adults and families and teaches residents valuable skills like container gardening, composting, and serving their families healthier meals on a budget.
 Adults can also volunteer for 12 weeks in exchange for rigorous farm training or vouchers that can be used to purchase farm produce.
-The Farm also offers on-site education opportunities, after-school science lessons (from beets to bees), and a three-season youth employment program.
-Volunteers from throughout the city and from diverse backgrounds come together to teach, learn, and lend a hand --because promoting a sustainable, local food system is something we can all support.
-You can help this young program take root.
+The Farm also offers educational opportunities, after-school science lessons (from beets to bees), and programs for little farmers (children 18 months-3 years old).
+Volunteers from throughout the city and from diverse backgrounds come together to teach, learn, and lend a hand – because promoting a sustainable, local food system is something we can all support.